tkubica12/kubernetes-demo/docs/apps.md

 curl $extPreserveIp
 ```

-### Recomendation of using this with Ingress only and then use X-Forwarded-For
+### Using preserving source IP only with Ingress and X-Forwarded-For
 Good solution if you need client IP information is to use it for [Ingress](docs/networking.md), but not for other Services.
 By deploying ingress controller in Service with externalTrafficPolicy Local, your nginx proxy will see client IP.
 This means you can do whitelisting (source IP filters) in you Ingress definition.
 Traffic distribution problem is virtualy non existent because you typically run ingress on one or few nodes in cluster, but rarely you want more replicas then number of nodes.

 ## Rolling upgrade